LLNL/ExaCA/examples/README.md

 consisting of more (or fewer) orientations, following `GrainOrientationVectors.csv` as a template.
-Both of these material and orientation file examples are installed with the executable, making it possible to simplfy use the file name in the input file.
+Both of these material and orientation file examples are installed with the executable, making it possible to simplify use the file name in the input file.
 Custom files must either be added to the ExaCA CMake build, use an absolute file path, or a path relative to the ExaCA source.
 It should also be noted that if using a custom file of grain orientation vectors in an ExaCA simulations, corresponding files that